ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 Application Load Balancer for VPC supports `HTTP keep alive` when it is enabled on both the consumer and back-end servers.
 If the consumer supports `HTTP keep alive`, the ALB keeps the connection open for multiple requests.
 The ALB attempts to reuse server-side HTTP connections to back-end servers to minimize connection overhead.

-HTTP keep alive is a setting which needs to be enabled on both customer and back-end server sides of the connection.
+`HTTP keep alive` must be enabled on both customer and back-end server sides of the connection.
 {: note}

 ## TCP keep alive